jpegzilla/tsurezure/readme.md

 ## todo

+-   [ ]  I'm wondering if I should change the implementation of the middleware functionality. currently, the middleware has no idea where the request it's processing is about to go.
+I'm thinking it may be a good idea to pass in the request's determined `responder` function which is determined before middleware is called (see `tsurezure.rb:135-160`). this will allow users to choose whether to call the final responder function.
+I don't know if this would be better or just different.

 -   [ ]  make it so registered uris can only be accessed with the specified method, and everything else returns a 405 (maybe make this an option??)

 -   [ ]  give the user an option to add middleware specifically for catching errors